TK51/aipos-public-eng/NAMING-RULES.md

 ## Purpose

 This file defines the **non-negotiable naming rules** for AIPOS files.
-If your files don’t follow this — they don’t belong in the system.
-Period.
+If your file names break these rules — they won’t fit the system.
+Simple as that.

 ---